dgelven1/Udacity-Self-Driving-Car-/CarND-Advanced-Lane-Lines/README.md

 #### The goal of camera calibration is to ensure that the image going through the image processing pipeline is accurate and does not contain any distortion.
 This is important for accurately determining a vehicles position in world coordinates based on a given image.

-In this project, we were provided an folder of chessboard images to use for camera calibration
+In this project, we were provided an folder of chessboard images to use for camera calibration located in `/camera_cal`

-Using these images, the first step was to define a set of object points that would be used for each seperate image in the set of chessboard images.
+Using these images, the first step was to manually define a set of object points that would be used for each seperate image in the set of chessboard images.

-Next, for each image the function went through the following steps:a
+Next, for each image the function went through the following steps:
 1. Read the image using 'cv2.imread'.
 2. Convert the image to gray scale using `cv2.cvtColor(img, cv2.COLOR_BG@GRAY)`
 3. Find the corners in the checkerboard image using `cv2.findChessboardCorners()`
 4. Create a list of the image corner points to be used in my undistortion function.

 This function then returns two lists: object points and image points.